Wiser Office Photo

 Another great way to get people raring to go (which doubles as a strategic info dump) is by pulling together an ‘explainer deck’ of sorts.
 This should hold everything your cohort needs to know ahead of the programme kicking off, from key dates to workshop topics to who they should be turning to for help.
 Add in some sneak peeks of what’s to come that are exclusively available in this deck to carry on that sense of ‘being in on it’.

 Want to level it up?
 Get someone from your team to record themselves talking through the deck using Loom and create infectious excitement.
+Or can create a personalised merchandise box for everyone in your cohort.

 A company content calendar